warroyo/tkgs-proxy-inject/README.md

 # TKGs Proxy Injector

 This can be used to add a proxy to guest clusters automatically.
 This will run as a native pod in the supervsior cluster and continously ssh out to the guest cluster nodes and make sure they have a proxy configured.
+This will run on a per namespace basis due to some limitiations with the default firewall rules applied between namespaces with NSX-T.

 ## Usage